BurntSushi/blog/content/post/ripgrep.md

   `.gitignore` files.
 Parallelizing directory traversal while maintaining state for `.gitignore` files in a way that scales isn't a problem I've figured out how to cleanly solve yet.

+What about `git grep`?
+A key performance advantage of `git grep` is that it doesn't need to walk the directory tree, which can save it quite a bit of time.
+Its regex engine is also quite fast, and works similarly to GNU grep's, RE2 and Rust's regex engine (i.e., it uses a DFA).

 Both `sift` and `pt` perform almost as well as `ripgrep`.
 In fact, both `sift` and `pt` do implement a parallel recursive directory traversal while